Chengwen/medguide-ai/README.md

 Two modes are supported:

-- Real AI mode: if `OPENAI_API_KEY` is configured and the `openai` package is installed, the app calls the OpenAI Responses API to generate a concise triage-facing summary.
+- Real AI mode: if `OPENROUTER_API_KEY` is configured and the `openai` package is installed, the app calls the OpenRouter OpenAI-compatible API with model `minimax/minimax-m2.5:free` to generate a concise triage-facing summary.
 - Local fallback mode: if no API key or SDK is available, the app generates a structured local fallback summary so the classroom demo remains runnable.

 The AI summary is intentionally constrained: